 The District has put in place a number of risk-control measures for the prevention of various communicable diseases covered by this Plan.
 The following describes these measures.
-It is important to remember that these are long-term and ongoing prevention procedures that apply daily in all schools/sites in the District.
+It is important to remember that these are long-term and ongoing prevention procedures that are to be conducted daily and apply in all schools/sites in the District.